 Coflex is approved for use in certain lumbar spinal stenosis scenarios and patients are carefully screened to ensure that their specific conditions will benefit from Coflex and that the device will not cause them any undue risks above and beyond the already substantial dangers of spinal stenosis surgery.

-Coflex Implant for Spinal Stenosis Procedure
+Coflex Implant for Stenosis Treatment

 In order for either type of Coflex implant to be utilized, the patient must first undergo traditional spinal canal decompression surgery.
 This usually entails laminectomy, with the possible addition of add-on techniques such as foraminotomy or discectomy.
 Once all traces of canal impingement have been successfully resolved during decompression, the surgeon will need to make a determination if the spine is stable or has been left compromised by the various procedures used to remove the stenotic blockages.
 In most cases, the spine is judged to be compromised and would therefore normally require spondylodesis (also called fusion) surgery to preserve its structural integrity.

 In these instances, the patients would traditionally have to undergo fusion of two or more vertebral bones.
 This is a technique that is fraught with complications and along with corpectomy, is the most risky of all spinal operations both immediately and eventually, since the procedure creates the ideal recipe for structural disaster as the spine continues to age.

 If the surgeon has determined that the patient can avoid fusion by utilizing the Coflex implant, the device can be implanted rather quickly and with virtually no additional collateral damage to healthy tissues or surgical wounds.
 The Coflex will stabilize the spine after decompression, while eliminating the need for fusion surgery and hopefully reducing many of the complications associated with the fusion path of treatment.